-The objections officer is the person who will guide you through the entire process.
+The tax dispute processing officer is the person who will guide you through the entire process.
 As a first step, the officer will contact you to:

 - inform you of your rights and obligations and the steps in the review process, to ensure you understand what we expect from you as we review your file;